Shine On, Harvest Moon (1944 film)

 Shine On, Harvest Moon is a 1944 musical–biographical film about the vaudeville team of Nora Bayes and Jack Norworth, who wrote the popular song "Shine On, Harvest Moon."
-The film was directed by David Butler and stars Ann Sheridan and Dennis Morgan Sheridan's singing voice was dubbed by Lynn Martin.
+The film was directed by David Butler and stars Ann Sheridan, Dennis Morgan, Jack Carson, and Irene Manning.
+Sheridan's singing voice was dubbed by Lynn Martin.

 The film is in black and white until its Technicolor finale sequence.

 Plot

 In 1905, singer Nora Bayes (Ann Sheridan) impresses songwriter and performer Jack Norworth (Dennis Morgan) at a cabaret run by Dan Costello.
 Jack offers to get Nora an audition for vaudeville, unaware of Dan's feelings for her.
 After Nora rejects Dan's proposal, he purposely breaks up the audition, but Jack finds Nora another performing job.
 Eventually Jack and Nora team up successfully, but Dan continues to interfere any way that he can—including trying to steal Jack's best tune.